lfvaldezit/terraform-moodle-3tier/README.md

 ### PHASE 2

-- Open the terraform.example.tfvars file and complete all the `Phase 2` variables according to your environment configuration
+- Open the terraform.example.tfvars file and complete all the `Phase 2` variables according to your environment configuration.
 - Open the root `main.tf` file.
-- Uncomment the entire `Phase 2` section and comment out the `module "ec2"` block that is no longer needed
+- Uncomment the entire `Phase 2` section and comment out the `module "ec2"` block that is no longer needed.
-- Run `terraform init --upgrade`
+- Run `terraform init --upgrade`.
 - Run `terraform apply` to deploy the changes.

 ## 🧪 Testing